torch/nn/doc/convolution.md

 If `C` is a tensor of same size as `B`, `module:updateOutput(C)` outputs a tensor `D` of same size as `A` such that:
 `D[{n,k,indices[{n,k,i}],indices[{n,k,j}]}] = C[{n,k,i,j}]`.

+Module inspired by:
+   "Visualizing and understanding convolutional networks" (2014)
+                   by Matthew Zeiler, Rob Fergus

 <a name="nn.SpatialSubSampling"></a>
 ### SpatialSubSampling ###